syncfusion-content/winui-docs/winui/TreeView/Editing.md

 ---
 layout: post
 title: Editing in WinUI TreeView control | Syncfusion
-description: Learn here all about Editing support in Syncfusion WinUI TreeView control and more details.
+description: Learn here all about Editing support in Syncfusion WinUI TreeView(SfTreeView) control with programmatic editing and more.
 platform: winui
 control: SfTreeView
 documentation: ug